Abhimanyu03-ch/NFT-project/README.md

 # NFT-project

-This project involves creating a 5-item NFT collection using DALLE 2 or Midjourney, storing these items on IPFS using pinata.cloud, deploying an ERC721 or ERC1155 contract to the Goerli Ethereum Testnet, and transferring them to Polygon Mumbai using the FxPortal Bridge.
+This project involves creating a 5-item NFT collection using DALLE 2 or Midjourney, storing these items on IPFS using pinata.cloud, deploying an ERC721 or ERC1155 contract to the sepolia Ethereum Testnet, and transferring them to Polygon amoy using the FxPortal Bridge.

 ## Steps to Set Up and Deploy: